 The Lovely Bones’ marketing people should consider adding more “For Your Consideration” ads for their film’s bosomy, booze-loving granny.

-See also: Susan Sarandon gets 2009 Stockholm Film Festival's Lifetime Achievement Award.
+Check out: Susan Sarandon gets Stockholm Film Festival’s Lifetime Achievement Award.

 Fans’ poll: Robert Pattinson & Megan Fox are sexiest stars while braindead Michael Bay actioner gets schizophrenic reactions

 In other awards season news: We all know what 2009 movies critics’ like, since they’ve been getting together to announce this year’s best since early December.
 But what about movie fans?
 Or at least those (reported) 200,000+ fans who have bothered to vote in a poll at moviephone.com?
 Most importantly: Who would be their choices for the year’s sexiest stars?

 Well, the answers are here.
 Michael Haneke’s The White Ribbon was chosen – oops!
 Wrong poll.
 Let’s try again.

 Chris Weitz’s The Twilight Saga: New Moon was named Best Movie – global box office: $662 million – with more than 40 percent of the vote.
 New Moon‘s male star, Robert Pattinson, was voted sexiest actor, followed by his rival Taylor Lautner, the Male Breakout Star of 2009.

 Sandra Bullock was the Best Actress for John Lee Hancock’s sleeper blockbuster The Blind Side, but Megan Fox, the female star of Michael Bay’s Transformers: Revenge of the Fallen, was a double winner: Sexiest Actress and Worst Actress of the Year.
 There are worse combos, you know?

 ‘Transformers: Revenge of the Fallen’ divides fans